apohllo/rod-rest/Readme.md

 ```

 The client automatically fetches metadata, so there is no need to set it up.
-Assuming you have the following Rod classes defined:
+Assuming you have the following Rod classes defined on the server side:

 ```ruby
 class Person < Rod::Model